swiss-seismological-service/scrtdd/README.md

 We can see that the statistics are broken down in actual picks and theoretical picks.
 This is because scrtdd computes theoretical picks so that they can be used in cross-correlation.
 If the resulting correlation coefficient is good enough the result is used in the double-difference system inversion.
 This is especially useful to increase the number of observations in real-time when automatic origins have only few automatic picks/phases.
 A new pick is also created and added to the relocated origin when the cross-correlation results are good enough.

-### 2.2 EvalXcorr command
+### 2.2 Eval-xcorr command

-A more sophisticated method for evaluating the settings is the `--eval-xcorr' command (here we use `--verbosity=2` because the statistics are printed at this log level, useful to skip other information):
+A more sophisticated method for evaluating the settings is the `--eval-xcorr` command (here we use `--verbosity=2` because the statistics are printed at this log level, useful to skip other information):

 ```
 scrtdd --eval-xcorr profileName --verbosity=2 --console=1